 By default, storage accounts accept network connections from clients in any network, including the internet.
 You can restrict network access from the internet, and all other subnets in all virtual networks (except the Private subnet in the myVirtualNetwork virtual network.)
 To restrict network access to a subnet:

-Under Settings for your (uniquely named) storage account, select Networking.
+Select Networking under Settings for your (uniquely named) storage account.

 Under Add networks, select the following values, and then select Add:

 Setting Value Subscription Select your subscription Virtual networks myVirtualNetwork Subnets Private

 Select the Save button to save the virtual network configurations.

 Select Access keys under Security + networking for the storage account and select Show keys.
 Note the value for key1 to use in a later step when mapping the file share in a VM.